Last Updated: Dec. 26, 2013

 Offering You Choices

-Debt.org offers you choices on how to use our site.
+Debt.org offers you choices on how to use our website.
 Those choice involve you adjusting settings on your browser(s) and on your computer.

 Marketing Email Options: You may register to receive communications from us directly on our website or through a third party.
 Upon registering, we will periodically send you newsletters and other e-mails with offers and promotions.
 If you no longer wish to receive these communications, please let us know by sending an email to Debt.org Customer Care (You may also opt-out by clicking on the unsubscribe link in our emails).